eroc123/obsidian-notes/Computer Science/5 - System Software/Utility Software.md

 - File Compression
 - Formatter
 - Backup Software
-	- Makes copies of files at regular intervals
+	- Makes copies of files at regular intervals so that if it is lost or corrupted it can be recovered
-	-
 - Antivirus
 - Disk defragger
-	- Finds fragmented files (on a HDD) and moves the same type of files onto the same physical location on the disk.
+	- Finds individual files (on a HDD) and moves them to the same contiguous block on the HDD
 	- For example, if there are scattered movie files on the disk, they will be moved to the same physical loaction
 - System cleanup